Alma de Bretteville Spreckels: Early life

 Alma Charlotte Corday le Normand de Bretteville was born in 1881 on a farm near Lake Merced, in the then-rural Outside Lands of San Francisco, the fifth of six children of Viggo and Mathilde de Bretteville, two Danish immigrants.
 Farming was difficult in the sand dunes that formed the outskirts of San Francisco at that time, and the farm was unsuccessful, prompting the family to relocate back to the main part of the city, moving to a small flat on Francisco Street, on Russian Hill.
 The family was very poor during her early childhood.
-Viggo descended from Franco-Danish nobility through his grandfather who emigrated during the French Revolution and used that as an excuse to avoid working while simultaneously deriding the "nouveau riche" of California.
-In contrast, Mathilde had enough ingenuity and business sense to open a combination Danish bakery–laundry service–massage parlor which became the family's source of income.
-At age 14, Alma father had Alma quit school to work full-time for the family laundry delivery business, often for wealthy customers who's lifestyle she came to admire.
+Viggo descended from Franco-Danish noble family of le Normand de Bretteville through his great-grandfather who emigrated during the French Revolution, and used that as an excuse to avoid working while simultaneously deriding the "nouveau riche" of California.
+In contrast, Mathilde had enough ingenuity and business sense to open a combination Danish bakery, laundry service, and massage parlor which became the family's source of income.
+At age 14, Alma's father had Alma quit school to work full-time for the family laundry delivery business, often for wealthy customers whose lifestyle she came to admire.

 She had developed a love of art and enrolled in the Mark Hopkins Institute of Art to study painting, eventually specializing in the painting of miniatures.
-While there, she earned money by being an artists' model, and eventually, becoming a nude model for paintings in the city's saloons.
+While there, she earned money as an artists' model, and eventually, becoming a nude model for paintings in the city's saloons.
 Now flush with cash, she became popular around town, and found herself intimately involved with a wealthy Klondike ex-miner named Charlie Anderson.
-After their relationship deteriorated, she sued Anderson in 1902 for breech of promise and won, though Anderson soon returned to the Klondike and never paid on the lawsuit.
+After their relationship deteriorated, she sued Anderson in 1902 for breach of promise and won, though Anderson soon returned to the Klondike and never paid on the lawsuit.
 She would later claim that she had sued him for "personal defloweration".